NoahAlting/CFTree/README.md

 # 🌳 CFTree — Get Point Clouds Pipeline
+> Automated retrieval and clipping of AHN LiDAR tiles for digital-twin tree modeling.

 This repository contains the **`run_get_pointclouds`** pipeline, which automates the process of **downloading and clipping AHN LiDAR tiles** based on a case-specific area of interest (AOI).
 It is the first step in the broader **CFTree digital twin workflow** for generating 3D tree models for CFD simulations.